Where are you moving to?

 Billionaires Beach

-The beach is located between the Pacific Coast Highway and the ocean, with many of the properties lining the beach having private access to the sand.
-Despite its exclusivity, Billionaires Beach is a public beach, and visitors can access the shoreline from public access points.
+Billionaires Beach lies between Pacific Coast Highway and the ocean, with many of the properties along it having direct access to its sands.
+Although considered exclusive, visitors can access Billionaires Beach via multiple public access points.

-If you're looking for a luxurious experience, you can rent a private cabana on the beach, complete with lounge chairs and a personal butler.
-Many of the beachfront properties also offer private dining and spa services.
+If you're seeking a luxurious experience, renting a private cabana on the beach with lounge chairs and butler service could be exactly what's needed to satisfy all of your desires.
+Some beachfront properties even provide private dining and spa services.

-Remember to stay safe and follow the beach rules and regulations, including keeping the beach clean and avoiding disturbing the wildlife.
-LA's beaches are a precious natural resource that we should all strive to protect and preserve.
+Stay safe by adhering to beach regulations, such as keeping it clean and not disturbing wildlife.
+Los Angeles beaches are precious natural resources that we should all work together to preserve and protect.

-Living in Los Angeles offers the advantage of being close to the top beaches and Instagram-worthy attractions without spending too much money.
-This means you can reside in one of the most desirable neighborhoods in LA and do it with flair.
+Living in Los Angeles provides residents with the advantage of being close to top beaches and Instagram-worthy attractions without spending too much money, meaning you can reside in one of LA's most coveted neighborhoods while doing it with style.

-We hope this article has inspired you to explore the amazing sandy beaches off of LA and discover your own favorite spot.
-Remember to have fun, stay safe, and enjoy the sun and the surf!
+We hope that this article has inspired you to discover LA's spectacular sandy beaches and find your favorite spot.
+Remember to have fun while remaining safe - take plenty of pictures, stay safe, and take pleasure in both sun and surf!

 Try these popular nearby searches